'She doesn't have a voice': They took her daughter on unfounded claims. Then they kept her.

 It’s a theme in the lives of Thailand natives Supee Spindler, 71, and her mentally disabled daughter, Nisarat Jittasonthi, 49.

-While not an uncommon theme, relatively few people are challenged by the disturbing chain of events involving federal agents that unraveled the lives of the successful owner of a therapeutic massage business in Vero Beach and her daughter in early 2021.
+While not an uncommon theme, relatively few people are challenged by the disturbing chain of events involving federal agents that unraveled the lives of the successful owner of a therapeutic massage business in Vero Beach, Florida, and her daughter in early 2021.

 After many years apart while Jittasonthi lived with her aunt in Asia, Spindler brought her daughter to the United States in 2014.
 Joining them was Spindler’s other daughter, Supaporn “Poi” Naknukool, 41.
 With a doctorate degree in biochemistry, Naknukool worked at food science companies in Fellsmere and Deerfield Beach before returning to Thailand to raise her own family in late 2019.

-Note: Editor's note: TCPalm Opinion editor and columnist Laurence Reisman has followed this case since the spring of 2022, facing numerous roadblocks for public records and interviews in the process.
-This is the first in a series of columns.